CarmineOptions/konoha/README.md

 ## Setup

-Run this in a Devcontainer or on Codespaces.
-Cairo 1.0 and Scarbcomes installed.
+Run this in a Devcontainer or on Codespaces in VSCode.
+Cairo, Scarb and the Cairo extension comes installed.

-Install [vscode-cairo](https://github.com/starkware-libs/cairo/tree/main/vscode-cairo) , run the `npm install` and `vsce package` on your local machine and then only find the Extension in your Extension sidebar and select Install in Devcontainer.

 ### Useful links